 Visit an old mining ghost town

 Have you ridden at the Mammoth Mountain Bike Park?
 What do you think of the ‘kitty litter’ and what’s your favorite trail?
+What questions do you still have?
 Leave a comment below!